RayPlante/astropy-pllim/docs/vo/conesearch/client.rst

 >>> from astropy.vo.client.vos_catalog import VOSDatabase

-User can choose to start with an empty database:
+You can choose to start with an empty database:

 >>> my_db = VOSDatabase.from_scratch()
 >>> print(my_db.dumps())